Vaila: History

 In 1993, the Andertons sold the island to a solicitor, Richard Rowland, and his Polish wife, Dorota Rychlik.
-In June 2022, the couple put the island on the market for £1.75 million.
+In June 2022, the couple put the island on the market for offers over £1.75 million.
+It was purchased by an undisclosed buyer early in 2023.

 Geography and geology

 The geology consists of fine dark grey sandstone of the type found in nearby Walls, which was formed 400 million years ago, and subjected to glacial processes.
 There is some Sandsting granite in the south east by Gaada Stacks.

 There are five burns, and four ponds on the island, meaning that it is fairly well watered.

-The south end is higher and dominated by Ward Hill (a common name in the Northern Isles.), which is divided into West Ward (81 m), Mid Ward and East Ward (95 m).
+The south end is higher and dominated by Ward Hill (a common name in the Northern Isles), which is divided into West Ward (81 m), Mid Ward and East Ward (95 m).

 There are several caves in the south and west, and natural arches on the east and west coasts.

 To the north west is Wester Sound, and Easter Sound to the East.
 Vaila Sound is to the north, and contains one of the many Shetland islands called Linga.